 In the Group's financial statements, all assets, liabilities and transactions of Group entities with a functional currency other than the AUD are translated into AUD upon consolidation.
-The functional currency of the entities in the Group have remained unchanged during the reporting period.

 On consolidation, assets and liabilities have been translated into AUD at the closing rate at the reporting date.
 Income and expenses have been translated into AUD at the rate applicable at the transaction date.
 Exchange differences are charged/ credited to other comprehensive income and recognised in the currency translation reserve in equity.
-On disposal of a foreign operation the cumulative translation differences recognised in equity are reclassified to profit or loss and recognised as part of the gain or loss on disposal.